 The technology & virtual recruitment tools you use.
 The technology infrastructure will be crucial for you to be able to move and support your traditional recruitment process to a virtual process.

 How the candidate experience and journey will be affected.
-You should give careful consideration on how you engage with a candidate who may never physically meet their team or be in your office prior to joining your company.
+You should give careful consideration to how you engage with a candidate who may never physically meet their team or be in your office prior to joining your company.

 On the technology side the three main elements to focus on should be:

 How your applicant tracking system (ATS) is set up

 What platforms will you use to proactively engage with your talent pools

 Virtual Recruitment Technology Considerations

 To move your recruitment process to incorporate a virtual recruitment journey, it is vital that you have a robust ATS.
 Your ATS should streamline your virtual recruitment process.

 All interviewers should use your ATS to access candidate information and give feedback.
 This should remove information sharing across other channels such as emails or paper-based communications.
 All necessary interview paperwork and feedback should be moved online and filled out in your ATS.